 Enrollment within this program may occur prior or concurrent with enrollment in a workforce certificate program.
-Students who do not meet the required scores shall enroll in Applied Academics for Adult Education unless documentation is provided stating the student is currently enrolled in an approved alternate public or private school remedial program.
-Distance learning (online) is available with approval from the AAAE Instructor.
+Students who do not meet the required scores shall enroll in Academic Skills Building (ASB) unless documentation is provided stating the student is currently enrolled in an approved alternate public or private school remedial program.
+Distance learning (online) is available with approval from the ASB Instructor.

-Distance learning (Hybrid) is available with approval from the AAAE Instructor.
-Cost for AAAE enrollment is \$30.00 per semester.
+Distance learning (Hybrid) is available with approval from the ASB Instructor.
+Cost for ASB enrollment is \$31.50 per semester.

-Please Note: Students who do not meet the Basic Skills exit requirement for the program of enrollment should be concurrently enrolled, participating and progressing in AAAE for a minimum of three (3) hours per week, until the Basic Skills requirements are met.
+Please Note: Students who do not meet the Basic Skills exit requirement for the program of enrollment should be concurrently enrolled, participating and progressing in ASB for a minimum of three (3) hours per week, until the Basic Skills requirements are met.

-If a student does not meet the stated requirements for AAAE, he/she is not meeting progress toward completion.
+If a student does not meet the stated requirements for ASB, he/she is not meeting progress toward completion.
 If a student is withdrawn due to lack of participation or attendance, the student will also be withdrawn from their program.